cfpb/consumerfinance.gov/docs/development-tips.md

 ## Watching files for changes

-Some (but not all) JavaScript and CSS files can be rebuilt automatically when they are changed by using `gulp watch` or `yarn run gulp watch`.
+Some (but not all) JavaScript and CSS files can be rebuilt automatically when they are changed by using `gulp watch` or `yarn gulp watch`.

 !!! note
     You must build the assets first, so you may want a command like:
     ```
-    ./setup.sh docker && yarn run gulp watch
+    ./setup.sh docker && yarn gulp watch
     ```